acrilique/AutoMarker/README.md

 ## Contact

-For any questions or concerns, please contact me personally at lluc.simo5@gmail.com
+For any questions or concerns, please open an issue or contact me personally at lluc.simo5@gmail.com I get a lot of emails so insist if you see that I dont answer.